TimLinkous/AlternateNotebooks/README.md

 ### Demonstration

-Develop a quick, 5 minute demo of the tech, showing what it looks like.
+Develop a quick, 5 minute demo of the notebook, showing what it looks like.

+### So the four of you

+Are creating four different presentations and demos, but need to all agree on how you will compare and contrast each notebook tech that y'all have chosen.

 #### Places to start